epifaniarango/EveryDayScripts/README.md

 # PCA
 I use this script when handling Whole-Genome data which is big and hard to handle locally.
 Here, I assume my big VCF files (by chromosome) are in the cluster and later I will be able to have a single pruned plink file that is more manageable to work locally.
+Here you also have available the definition file to buils your container.

 On this script I pruned with this parameters (50 5 0.4) which work good for whole-genome data, you can include here or in the later steps any filter you want (HWE, MAF, etc...)